 Consulting high-quality local counsel is essential to meet the challenges of a particular legal environment in a given country.
 Local counsel can provide insights into how a company’s compliance programme should be modified to meet particular aspects of local laws.

 For instance, Mexico’s anti-corruption law has a relatively specific list of components that must be included in a compliance programme to justify a sentence reduction.
-Local counsel will also very often have a valuable – and external – perspective on cultural issues, or other issues peculiar to a given locale, and counsel should be taken into account alongside the voice of the company’s own local personnel.
-Any statement by a local manager that ‘everybody does’ something that would otherwise violate a compliance policy can be tested with local counsel, who can also help in communicating to that manager that his or her perception of how widespread a practice is does not comport with counsel’s experience.
+Local counsel will also very often have a valuable – and external – perspective on cultural issues, or other issues peculiar to a given locale, and that advice should be taken into account alongside the voice of the company’s own local personnel.

 Using data analytics

 There has been an increased emphasis on data analytics, which can take many forms, from off-the-shelf software suites to artificial intelligence.
 Indeed, the US DOJ’s 2020 update to its compliance guidance provided language that has been incorporated into at least nine deferred prosecution agreements requiring companies to integrate data analytics in compliance programmes.
 The US Commodity Futures Trading Commission (CFTC) has used data analytics in its own enforcement efforts.

 Data analytics can assist companies in developing and tailoring their training programmes, as well as demonstrating to regulators that their programmes are robust and assess appropriate risks.

 Companies must monitor and update their programmes continually to adapt to changes in the compliance environment.
 This is especially important given substantial uncertainty surrounding how newly enacted legislation in different countries in the region will be interpreted and applied.